rmcgrath050/Learning-Journal/Module 5 - Cloud Engineering/Topic3/Lecture.md

 2. It solves the problem of overhead expenses and is more efficent to run
 3. Different from virtual machine as virtual machine involves more processing power, less easy to manage/ maintain

+#### ECS
+- ECS is a passive system , like routing decides where things go.
+- Allocates resources eg with capicity
+- orchestration brain of it all
+- cluster is a combination of containers in EC2 ( empty floor of building)
+- Self heals itself to move containers to an available EC2 instance in the same ECS cluster

+#### Amazon ECS Cluster Options
+- need to be able to agrue for aor an against approach for different scenarions **EPA
+- Amazon ECS customer involves management of docker engines and VM guest operating systems
+- With fargate less control but faster to run
+- EC2 needs to comply with FCA complaince guidelines,

+-